Homepage | rules | MERCHANDISE | building a bot | community | YouTube | facebook | history | Contact Us

 One of the more unusual aspects of Robot Battles that makes it stand out amongst the other competitions (aside from its longevity and sumo-style rule set) is the nature of how it is presented.
 Many longtime attendees refer to the event as a combination robotic competition and nightclub comedy act.
 There are many people who come to the events as much for the on-stage antics as for the competition itself.

 Today, as we move into our third decade, Robot Battles is larger and more popular than ever before.
-Our most recent event in Atlanta (Robot Battles 67) had over thirty teams who brought along over 80 robots to compete in front of standing-room-only crowds of well over a thousand fans each day.
+Our most recent event in Atlanta (Robot Battles 54) had over thirty teams who brought along over 80 robots to compete in front of standing-room-only crowds of well over a thousand fans each day.
+And we continue to grow, hosting annual events in Atlanta, Chattanooga (twice a year), and Nashville and are working on adding a second Atlanta event in 2016.

 We look forward to see what happens in the future, and hope you'll be with us for the ride.